 - The Hendrick Smithfield – This gorgeous accommodation awaits with free Wi-Fi, a terrace, an on-site bar, and a very cool decor!
 The rooms are super bright and very clean as well.
 No need to talk about the location either, as it’s super close to Dublin’s main attractions!

-7. Merrion Square and Fitzwilliam Square
+7. Merrion and Fitzwilliam Square – best for sightseeing

 Merrion Square is another calm and interesting area of Dublin which I am recommending to families and laid-back travelers!

-Merrion Square is located nearby Fitzwilliam Square and St. Stephen’s Green, so I’m considering all three of them as a single area.
+Merrion Square Park is located nearby Fitzwilliam Square and St. Stephen’s Green, so I’m considering all three of them as a single area.
 Pick a hotel here if you want to be surrounded by charming cobblestone streets, a nice park, brick houses, Georgian architecture, the National Gallery (one of the highlights!), and many other cool attractions.

 Scroll down to find the best accommodation options I am recommending in these areas: